 Just for the sake of knowing them better, we tried and tested one of the popular free app building platforms a few days ago.
 We wanted to create a simple WebView app.
-So, just added my website’s URL and exported the apk, and the size of the apk is 67.31MB.
-The app was not only lagging but also showing watermark at various places.
+So, just added my website’s URL and exported the APK, and the size of the APK is 67.31MB.
+The app was not only lagging but also showing watermarks at various places.

 Anyway, this is my personal experience. we are not against the app builders but I’d suggest you choose them wisely.
 Select a plan that provides most of the freedom so that you can customize and optimize your app in any manner you want.
 Using these app builders, you can save up to 75% of your development budget.

 When you have decided on the development path, it won’t take time to select the right programming language.